danedane-haider/HybrA-Filterbanks/README.md

 hybra_filterbank.plot_response()
 ```

-It is also straightforward to include the filterbank in a model
+It is also straightforward to include the filterbank in a model, e.g. as a encoder/decoder pair.
 ```python
 import torch
 import torch.nn as nn